-- Public goods - Canonical model and Samuelson rule
+- Public goods

 - Samuelson rule is simple but hardly implementable: - One would need to know preferences. - Does not say anything on the way to finance the public good. - This rule is a first-best benchmark. - Can we implement the optimal level of public good with available policy tools?